 You’re also a member of The Underpinnings Museum like myself!
 Can you tell everyone a little more about your involvement with the project?
 It all began when I went to visit Karolina for a bespoke fitting and she asked if I’d be interested in looking at some of her vintage lingerie collection.
 Seeing as I did my Master’s dissertation on the history of the bra, and had started a collection myself, the answer was yes!
 Several hours later we were discussing how sad it was that personal collections rarely get shared with a wider audience, and were trying to work out if photo or video content on a blog would be the best way to showcase the pieces.
 Two years later, Karolina was still thinking about it and tweeted that she wished an online museum was a thing.
 I replied with a link to a project which was doing just that and, before long, she was costing things out for a crowdfunding campaign and The Underpinnings Museum was born.

 Tell us about one of the outfits you wore for your shoot – Who made it?
 Why do you love it?
-The bespoke set Karolina made for me (mentioned above) was one of the outfits I wore and is my absolute favourite set ever, but seeing as she’s no longer taking orders I’ll tell you about the utterly adorable leopard print babydoll.
+The bespoke set Karolina made for me (mentioned above) was one of the outfits I wore and is my absolute favourite set ever, but seeing as she’s currently not taking orders I’ll tell you about the utterly adorable leopard print babydoll.
 It was handmade by My Retro Closet from the most glorious chiffon (who doesn’t love a bit of leopard?), and I got to choose the colour of the trim.
 For the shoot, I paired it with crushed velvet high-waisted knickers from Blackbird Underpinnings and this is perhaps the most comfortable yet glamourous lingerie combination I own.

 What song gets you on the dancefloor?
 Pretty much anything Madonna released in the 80s and 90s.